bahaidev/textbrowser/README.md

         order and ASC/DESC) with user customizability (i.e., presorting along with dynamic client-side after-load sorting, with or without search filtering; use "search" in locale to add this filtering to UI)
-    1. Option to have range of context (even if browsing and not searching?), e.g., 2 rows before and after designated row(s) and range for highlighting
     1. Option for highlighting search terms (with own styles), and/or if context is specified, to highlight rows with search results and alternatively style context rows